-Over the past year, Abiding Heart has been closely collaborating with Benchen Monastery School implementing our unique Experiential Buddhist Education.
-Benchen School, a part of Benchen Monastery in Swayambhu, Nepal, is a school based in Pharping for more than 160 young monks.
+Over the past two years, Abiding Heart has been closely collaborating with Benchen Monastery School implementing our unique Experiential Buddhist Education.
+Benchen School, a part of Benchen Monastery in Swayambhu, Nepal, is a school based in Pharping for more than 170 young monks.
 We helped the monastery set up a lovely kindergarten where we have been implementing our Experiential Buddhist Curriculum.
-We also have been implementing Abiding Heart's Experiential Buddhist Curriculum in their class 1 to 4 and are now preparing their next group of teachers to take on new classes in the next academic year.
+We also have been implementing Abiding Heart's Experiential Buddhist Curriculum in their class 1 to 4 and are now preparing their next group of teachers to take on new classes in the next academic year, starting in February 2024.
 Our aim is to continue to implement our Experiential Buddhist Curriculum at Benchen up to class 8 at this point and establish the high school in a few years when the children completed upper primary education.
 In this way we are working closely together with the monastery to provide these beautiful children a healing, home from home, loving and caring Experiential Buddhist Education...for transformation.

 Young monks at Benchen Monastery